solana-labs/solana/book/src/fork-selection.md

 votes.

 ### Slashing and Rewards

-The purpose of the lockout is to force a voter to commit opportunity cost to a specific fork.
-Voters that violate the lockouts and vote for a diverging fork within the lockout should be punished.
-Slashing or simply freezing the voter from rewards for a long period of time can be used as punishment.

 Voters should be rewarded for selecting the fork that the rest of the network selected as often as possible.
 This is well-aligned with generating a reward